-The great contribution of the capital structure models developed by MM, Miller, and their followers is that these models identified the specific benefits and costs of using debt-the tax benefits, financial distress costs, and so on.
-Prior to MM, no capital structure theory existed, so we had no systematic way of analyzing the effects of debt financing.
+The great contribution of the capital structure models developed by MM, Miller, and their followers is that these models identified the specific benefits and costs of using debt: the tax benefits, financial distress costs, and so on.
+Prior to MM, no capital structure theory existed and so we had no systematic way of analyzing the effects of debt financing.

-The trade-off model we discussed in Chapter 16 is summarized graphically in Figure 17-2.
+The trade-off model discussed in Chapter 15 is summarized graphically in Figure 26-2.
 The top graph shows the relationships between the debt ratio and the cost of debt, the cost of equity, and the WACC.
-Both r_s and $r_d(1-T_c)$ rise steadily with increases in leverage, but the rate of increase accelerates at higher debt levels, reflecting agency costs and the increased probability of financial distress.
-The WACC first declines, then hits a minimum at D/V, and then begins to rise.
-Note that the value of D in D/V in the upper graph is D, the level of debt in the lower graph that maximizes the firm's value.
+Both r_s and $r_d(1 - T_c)$ rise steadily with increases in leverage, but the rate of increase accelerates at higher debt levels; this reflects agency costs and the increased probability of financial distress.
+Under increasing leverage the WACC first declines, then hits a minimum at D/V^{}, and then begins to rise.
+Note that the value of D in D/V^{} in the upper graph is D^{}, the level of debt in the lower graph that maximizes the firm's value.
 Thus, a firm's WACC is minimized and its value is maximized at the same capital structure.
 Note also that the general shapes of the curves apply regardless of whether we are using the modified MM with corporate taxes model, the Miller model, or a variant of these models.

-Unfortunately, it is impossible to quantify accurately the costs and benefits of debt financing, so it is impossible to pinpoint D/V, the capital structure that maximizes a firm's value.
-Most experts believe such a structure exists for every firm, but that it changes over time as firms' operations and investors' preferences change.
-Most experts also believe that, as shown in Figure 17-2, the relationship between value and leverage is relatively flat over a fairly broad range, so large deviations from the optimal capital structure can occur without materially affecting the stock price.
+Unfortunately, it is impossible to quantify accurately the costs and benefits of debt financing, so it is impossible to pinpoint D/V^ , the capital structure that maximizes a firm's value.
+Most experts believe that such a structure exists for every firm but that it changes over time as a firm's operations and investor preferences change.
+Most experts also believe that, as shown in Figure 26-2, the relationship between value and leverage is relatively flat over a fairly broad range, so large deviations from the optimal capital structure can occur without materially affecting the stock price.

-Now consider signaling theory, which we discussed in Chapter 16.
+Now consider signaling theory, which we discussed in Chapter 15.
 Because of asymmetric information, investors know less about a firm's prospects than its managers know.
-Further, managers try to maximize value for current stockholders, not new ones.
-Therefore, if the firm has excellent prospects, management will not want to issue new shares, but if things look bleak, then a new stock offering would benefit current stockholders.
-Consequently, investors take a stock offering to be a signal of bad news, so stock prices tend to decline when new issues are announced.
+Furthermore, managers try to maximize value for current stockholders, not new ones.
+Hence, if the firm has excellent prospects then management will not want to issue new shares, but if things look bleak then a new stock offering would benefit current stockholders.
+Investors therefore view a stock offering as a signal of bad news, so stock prices tend to decline when new issues are announced.
 As a result, new equity financings are relatively expensive.
-The net effect of signaling is to motivate firms to maintain a reserve borrowing capacity designed to permit future investment opportunities to be financed by debt if internal funds are not available.
+The net effect of signaling is to motivate firms to maintain a reserve borrowing capacity so that future investment opportunities can be financed by debt if internal funds are not available.